bagrow/network-portrait-divergence/README.md

 Portrait Divergence
 ===================

-Python code for computing **portrait divergences**, a general-purpose tool for comparing networks.
+Python code for computing **portrait divergences**, a simple general-purpose tool for comparing networks.

 Please see the paper for more details: